-The restriction level for your return train to Munich, Germany from Zurich is: Partially open.
+The current restriction level for your return trip by train from Zurich to Munich is: Partially open

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 8/3/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Munich from Zurich closer to your date of departure here here.
+Last checked on 11/26/21.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Munich from Zurich here.

-Passengers booking this route most frequently board their trains from München Hbf and need to travel around 1 mile (s) / 1 km from the city center to get to this train station.
+Passengers board their train most frequently from München Hbf and travel around 0.8 miles (1.3 km) from the city center to this train station.

-Passengers arriving in Zurich most often arrive at Zürich HB and need to travel around 1 mile (s) / 1 km from this train station to the city center.
+Passengers traveling this route most often arrive at Zürich HB and need to travel approximately 0.9 miles (1.5 km) from the train station to the city center in Zurich.